AndrewBreyen/MacServer-Documentation/docs/setup/first-time-setup.md

 ## Users
 When first setting up the Mac, create a generic “MacMini” (or whatever type of Mac) admin user.
 Take note of the password chosen.

 This user will be logged in and serving apps/content.
-Other users will be created later, but just create this user for now.

-- Username: macmini

 ## Network
 The Mac needs to have a Static IP address for many purposes.